geoffrey-diederichs/ROP_Emporium/01_ret2win/README.md

 Well done!
 Here's your flag:
 ```

-We're reaching the ret2win() function, but the program isn't giving us the flag.
-Let's look at what's going on with gdb :
+We're reaching the `ret2win()` function, but the program isn't giving us the flag.
+Let's take a look with gdb :

 ```gdb
 ───────────────────────────────────────────────────────────────────────────────────────────────────── code:x86:64 ────